shadovo/postcss-todo-reminder/README.md

 # PostCSS Todo-reminder

 [PostCSS] plugin to add styling to elements with the data-todo attribute.
-Include this in your dev enviroment to make it clear what is left to be done with no risk of releasing debug-css in production.
+Include this in your dev environment to make it clear what is left to be done with no risk of releasing debug-css in production.

 [PostCSS]: https://github.com/postcss/postcss